The best short spring and fall hiking trails in Banff offer amazing views for minimal effort and are less than 5.5 kilometres round trip.

 - A Parks Canada Discovery Pass / daily admission fee is required to stop in Banff National Park.

 - You are in bear, wolf, and cougar territory (Bears have been spotted in the town of Banff and on busy trails!
 Wolves are often seen on Tunnel Mountain too.).
-Review our Bear Safety Tips and keep bear spray accessible.
+Review our Bear Safety Tips, keep your dog on a leash, and keep bear spray accessible.
 Bears are active until mid-November but often emerge from their dens when disturbed.
 Wolves and cougars do not hibernate.

 What To Bring